yakworks/hibernate-groovy/README.md

 </pre>
 </td></tr></table>

-## hibernate-groovy-bytebuddy
+## hibernate-groovy-proxy

-Gradle : `implementation "org.yakworks:hibernate-groovy-bytebuddy:0.1"`
+Gradle : `implementation "org.yakworks:hibernate-groovy-proxy:0.1"`

 The problem is that the ByteBuddyInterceptor is not aware of groovy getMetaClass.
 So a truthy check on the hibernate object or id check when called from dynamic groovy code will result in the interceptor initializing the code.

 - overrides the `ByteBuddyInterceptor` to check for the getMetaClass call.
-- intercepts the `toString` if it has not been overriden so it doesn't hydrate the proxy.
+- intercepts the `toString` so it doesn't hydrate the proxy. so when its a proxy will always show something like `Customer: 1 (proxy)` where the class is the simple name, followed by id and a proxy indicator in parens.

 Normally the following would fail the `!Hibernate.isInialized` calls but with this plugin it will work